 In addition to deterring visitors, slow mobile pages can cripple your business’ revenue.
 According to Google, even a one-second delay in mobile page speed can lower conversions by up to 20%.
 That’s why the Impact Calculator was created, to show the potential revenue lost due to a slow-loading mobile site.

-So what if your Google mobile speed test results in a low score, and these other tools provide even more disappointing results?
+So what if your Google mobile speed test results in a low score?
 How can you increase your page speed load times to generate higher conversion rates and more revenue?

 Accelerated Mobile Pages

-Since it’s more streamlined to help avoid common coding issues that lead to slow page loads, browsers have an easier time interpreting AMP HTML, making them faster to load.
-AMP pages can also be served directly from Google AMP Cache.
-This is important because whenever possible, Google will serve the cached copy of a landing page, which offers the fastest load time.
+Since it’s more streamlined to help avoid common coding issues that lead to slow page loads.
+Browsers have an easier time interpreting AMP HTML, making them faster to load.
+AMP pages also appear directly from Google AMP Cache.
+Google will serve the cached copy of a post-click landing page, which offers the fastest load time.